fossabot/Enceladus-API/README.md

 | :heavy_check_mark: | `POST`    | `/v1/thread`           | 201 created     | Signed in     | `launch_name`<br>`subreddit`<br>`t0`<br>`take_number`<br>`youtube_id`<br>`created_by`<br>`spacex__api_id`                                  |
 | :heavy_check_mark: | `PATCH`   | `/v1/thread/:id`       | 200 ok          | Thread author | `launch_name`<br>`t0`<br>`take_number`<br>`youtube_id`<br>`created_by`<br>`spacex__api_id`                                                 |
 | :heavy_check_mark: | `DELETE`  | `/v1/thread/:id`       | 204 no content  | Thread author | _none_                                                                                                                                     |

-\* No authentication is required for accessing most data.
-Must be authenticated as a _global admin_ in order to access refresh tokens.

 † These endpoints are only available when in the development environment.
 When in production, these endpoints will return a 404.